Avatar photo

 And Berkshire’s long-term success proves just how effective this advice is…

-This century alone, the company has delivered more than twice the return of the market and even the tech-heavy Nasdaq-100, as you can see from the chart below.
+This century alone, the company has delivered more than twice the return of the market and even the tech-heavy Nasdaq-100.

 So let’s break down the two main components of this advice…